(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 Diversification enables us to spread risk across many asset types and increase our opportunity for profit by increasing the opportunities for catching successful trades.

 Proper diversification requires bets on many different instruments or asset classes.

 It could be another company in a different industry or a totally different asset in a totally different country.

 And that’s what I want to share in this blog.

 I started diversifying into the US stock market given that

 (1) the United States has the biggest economy in the world and arguably the most powerful central bank in the world which is The Federal Reserve System (FRS), often just called “the Fed”.

 (2) the US also contains the biggest and most innovative global companies at the present too such as Apple, Google, Facebook, Amazon (and more) which we’re certainly familiar with.
-Imagine, these giant modern companies have the world as their client base which means a greater potential of growth of earnings for them.
+If you think about it, these giant modern companies have the entire world as their client base which means a much greater potential of growth of earnings for them.

-One primary reason for this difference is due to the nature of companies comprising the two market indices.
+One primary reason for this difference is the nature of companies comprising the two market indices.